coderzparadise/coderzparadise/README.md

 - 📫 Instructions: clone/fork both github repo's ([DataStructure](https://github.com/coderzparadise/DataStructure) && [Algorithm](https://github.com/coderzparadise/Algorithm)).\
 Complete 1 new function each day and all previous fuctions [follow repo template] until all 200 questions/functions are complete (must be able to code and explain any data structure or function within 5 to 13 minutes tops).

-- 🌱 Fun fact: made from a cs/ee college grad to help you land your tech job and code in paradise for the rest of your life 🌴
+- 🌱 Fun fact: made from a cs/ee college grad to help you land your tech job and code in paradise 🌴

 #### Repository
 - 1. [Home Page](https://github.com/coderzparadise)